-Jeff Ulbrich (pronounced: ULL-brick) returns for his second season as the defensive coordinator after initially joining the New York Jets as part of Robert Saleh's staff in 2021.
-Ulbrich, a 10-year NFL veteran linebacker, begins his 10th season as coach and second directing the Jets defense.
+JEFF ULBRICH returns for his third season as the defensive coordinator after joining the New York Jets as part of Robert Saleh's first staff in 2021.
+Ulbrich, a 10-year NFL veteran linebacker, begins his 14th season as a coach, 11th at the NFL level.

 "When you're raising a young defense like we are right now, we're getting these scars, these battle wounds.
 I'd like to think that as much as that hurt, that failure will lead to like the defense we're trying to create here, a Championship-level defense.
 And when we're playing for championships here, that's going to be one of the reasons that we win them."

-Upfront, the Jets saw seven different defensive linemen register at least 15+ pressures, while Pro Bowl alternate Quinnen Williams was one of just two players in the league in the top 10 in stop, stuff and sack percentage (according to Next Gen Stats).
-At linebacker, veteran C.J.
-Mosley and roster reduction waiver claim Quincy Williams both recorded a single-season high in tackles as Mosley, the 2021 Curtis Martin Team MVP, finished fourth in the league.
+Upfront, the Jets saw seven different defensive linemen register at least 15+ pressures, while Williams was one of just two players in the League in the top 10 in stop, stuff and sack percentage (according to Next Gen Stats).
+At linebacker, Mosley and roster reduction waiver claim Quincy Williams, both recorded a single season high in tackles as Mosley, the 2021 Curtis Martin Team MVP, finished fourth in the League.

 Prior to the Jets, Ulbrich spent six seasons with the Falcons, the first five as the team's linebackers coach (2015-19), before he added the title of assistant head coach (2020).
 In 2020, following Raheem Morris' move to interim head coach in Week Six, he became the interim defensive coordinator for the final 11 games.
 Under Ulbrich, the defense improved in every category: total defense, scoring defense, passing defense, rushing defense, third down defense and red zone defense, while also producing sacks and interceptions at a higher rate.
 In those final 11 games, the Falcons ranked in the top third of the league in opponents third-down percentage and opposing red zone touchdown percentage, while also allowing the sixth fewest rushing yards per game.